sears-s/outline-setup/README.md

 6. Click _Save_, then _Credentials_.
 7. Ensure _Client Authenticator_ is set to _Client Id and Secret_.
 Copy the _Secret_ value.

 Open `settings.env` with a text editor, and set `KEYCLOAK_CLIENT_SECRET` to the value just copied.
 Adjust other settings as needed.
-Then start the services:
+Start the services:

 ```bash
 cd outline-setup